 MEG owns a 100% working interest in approximately 410 square miles of mineral leases.
-In the GLJ report, which is dated effective December 31, 2021 (the "GLJ Report"), GLJ estimated that the leases it had evaluated contained approximately 2.0 billion barrels of gross proved plus probable ("2P") bitumen reserves at the Christina Lake Project, where MEG has regulatory approval in place for 210,000 bbls/d of production.
-At a design steam oil ratio ("SOR") of 2.4, MEG has developed oil processing capacity of approximately 100,000 bbls/d at its Christina Lake central plant facility, prior to any impact from scheduled maintenance activity or outages.
-The typical average annual production decline rate at the Christina Lake Project is approximately 10% to 15% and at an annual production level of approximately 100,000 bbls/d, MEG has a 2P reserve life index of approximately 55 years.
+In the GLJ report, which is dated effective December 31, 2022 (the "GLJ Report"), GLJ estimated that the leases it had evaluated contained approximately 1.94 billion barrels of gross proved plus probable ("2P") bitumen reserves at the Christina Lake Project, where MEG has regulatory approval in place for 210,000 bbls/d of production.
+At a steam-oil ratio of 2.2, MEG has developed oil processing capacity of approximately 110,000 bbls/d at its Christina Lake central plant facility, prior to any impact from scheduled maintenance activity or outages.
+The typical average annual production decline rate at the Christina Lake Project is approximately 10% to 15% and at an annual production level of approximately 103,700 bbls/d, MEG has a 2P reserve life index of greater than 50 years.

-The Corporation has been able to realize production growth over time at the Christina Lake Project while minimizing GHG emissions intensity through the application of its proprietary technologies.
-Specifically, MEG's eMSAGP technology reduces the amount of steam required to produce a barrel of bitumen.
+The Corporation has been able to realize production growth over time at the Christina Lake Project while minimizing SOR and associated greenhouse gas ("GHG") emissions intensity through the application of proprietary technologies, including MEG's proprietary reservoir technology eMSAGP, which reduces the amount of steam required to produce a barrel of bitumen.
 MEG also uses cogeneration, also known as combined heat and power generation, to create steam and power from a single heat source.
-The application of eMSAGP and cogeneration have enabled MEG to lower its greenhouse gas ("GHG") emissions intensity more than 20% below the in situ industry volume weighted average calculated based on data reported to Environment Canada, the Alberta Energy Regulator and the Alberta Electric System Operator.
-MEG achieved an average steam oil ratio of 2.4 in 2021 compared to the in situ industry volume weighted average of 3.0.
+The application of eMSAGP and cogeneration have enabled MEG to lower its GHG emissions intensity more than 15% below the in situ industry volume weighted average calculated based on data reported to Environment Canada, the Alberta Energy Regulator and the Alberta Electric System Operator.
+In addition, in 2022, as part of a broader development strategy, MEG introduced enhanced completion designs and optimized interwell spacing all focused on reducing SOR.
+MEG achieved an average SOR of 2.36 in 2022 compared to the in situ industry volume weighted average of 3.0.
+1

 The Corporation delivers its production to market via a long-term transportation services agreement on the Access Pipeline which connects to the Edmonton, Alberta sales hub and via additional pipelines and storage facilities to customers in high value markets.
-MEG has contracted for 100,000 bbls/d of bitumen blend transportation capacity on the Flanagan South and Seaway pipeline systems providing pipeline transportation directly to U.S. Gulf Coast ("USGC") refineries and export terminals.
+MEG has 100,000 bbls/d of bitumen blend transportation capacity on the Flanagan South and Seaway pipeline systems providing pipeline transportation directly to U.S. Gulf Coast ("USGC") refineries and export terminals.
 Additionally, MEG is a shipper on the Trans Mountain Expansion Project which, when in service, will provide MEG with 20,000 bbls/d of bitumen blend pipeline transportation capacity to Canada's West Coast.
-MEG has also contracted oil storage capacity of approximately 2.5 million barrels in Alberta and strategic locations in the U.S., with marine export capacity at Beaumont, Texas in the USGC.
+MEG also has proprietary and contracted oil storage capacity of approximately 2.1 million barrels in Alberta and strategic locations in the U.S., with marine export capacity at Beaumont, Texas in the USGC.
 This combination of pipeline access, storage capacity and marine export capability advances MEG's strategy of having diversified, long-term and reliable market access to world oil prices for its production.